electrode-io/electrode-native/docs/overview/ern-workflow.md

 - Implement an API.
 Because API generation and implementation are decoupled, the person in charge of the API generation might not be the person actually implementing the API.
 You can kickstart an API implementation project using the `ern create-api-impl` command.
-Then, add the code to implement the API functionality--either as a native implementation (which can then be consumed by any MiniApp depending on this API) or as a JavaScript implementation (which can be consumed by any MiniApp or Mobile Application dependening on this API).
+Then, add the code to implement the API functionality--either as a native implementation (which can then be consumed by any MiniApp depending on this API) or as a JavaScript implementation (which can be consumed by any MiniApp or Mobile Application depending on this API).
 Implementations can be standalone (not bound to a specific mobile application or MiniApp), which is the recommended approach.
 Implementations can also be directly done in the mobile application or MiniApp itself.